ohler55/oj/README.md

 [![Build Status](https://secure.travis-ci.org/ohler55/oj.png?branch=master)](http://travis-ci.org/ohler55/oj)

-### Current Release 2.3.1
+### Current Release 2.4.0

  - Merged in a PR to again allow strings with embedded nulls.

  - Implemented StreamWriter to compliment the StringWriter.

- - Fixed bug in the class cache that showed up under Debian.
+ - Fixed bug in the class cache hash function that showed up with the sparc compiler.

 ### Current Release 2.3.0